VaggM/UniversityGui/README.md

 # UniversityGui

+This is a dummy project when playing around java and git for the first months.

 Project used to learn java and jframe elements.

 Based on the project I continued from java classes in UniWA.